 X1 : Average distance between two clusters in miles

-X2: Average wanting time due to traffic between to clusters
+X2: Average waiting time due to traffic between to clusters

 bX1X2 – x1 pick up cluster x2 drop off cluster – interaction effect based on distance and time

 Calculate parameters for the model which will account well for the distance and time travelled.
 For creating the model we will use the dataset 2010 – 2012, this will be our training data.
 Data from 2013 will serve as test data, so we see if our predictions by the first model were accurate.
 Include 2013 and 2014 data into the model.